Small Agile User Stories Reduce Variability in Velocity, Improve Predictability

 To overcome these issues, we held a Release Planning Workshop.
 Representatives from Product Management, Development, and other stakeholders in the release were in attendance.
 Our workshop began with an intentional focus on reviewing the business goals and associated product vision and roadmap, as a precursor to talking about architecture, epics, features, and stories.
 This quickly made it clear to Product Management that they were not fully prepared to discuss the platform requirements in this manner.

-We were able to identify some epics/ features and stories on that first day of the workshop, but it was mostly a training exercise for the team to learn what and how we do release planning.
+We were able to identify some epics/ features and stories on that first day of the workshop, but it was mostly a training exercise for the team to learn what and how we do release planning to improve their Agile adoption.
 With this new understanding, Product Management asked for a week to go “do their homework” to fully prepare for another try at Agile release planning.

 We reconvened a week later for “take two” of release planning.
 This time we made rapid progress and accomplished the goals of release planning.
 Notable outcomes include the following.